Nutrition, and lifestyle factors that effect our Hormones and Weight as we age if can feel so overwhelming

 A simple template I find really helps me to maintain my weight and helped me lose fat as well, when I switched my diet to more fibrous veggies, leafy greens moderate palm size portion of protein at 3 meals, starchy carbs to my tolerance, usually a 1/2 cup serving or 1 small sweet potato, or butternut squash etc…at dinner.
 Plus a thumb of fat at my meals about 16 grams, depends.
 I also do well with a 1/2 cup of berries or small banana at breakfast, especially if I work out.

-My diet or the way I eat is not low carbohydrates, it is controlled amount of starchy carbs for my body.
-But eating all the veggies I eat, and fruit, and big ass salads is not low carb….low refined carbs and sugar yes, treats as treats.
+The way I eat is not low carbohydrates, it is controlled amount of starchy carbs for my body.
+But eating all the veggies I eat, and small amount of fruit, and big salads is not low carb. but is low in refined carbs and sugar.

 We are all unique so even though this works for me, it may not work for you.
 But if you are eating a lot or starchy carbohydrates, breads, pastas, sugar and alcohol etc…try less and see what happens, not none.